60-years-of-experience

 Following these steps will help decrease the chances of electrical discharge.

-What is Tribocharging?
+What Is Tribocharging?

 Tribocharging, which is a common cause of static electricity, can be accomplished through a variety of means.
 Walking on a rug is an example of tribocharging, as it brings two electrically charged materials (the human and the rug) together, then quickly separates them.